ForEvolve/forevolve.github.io/_drafts/en/2021-03-21-learn-coding-with-dot-net-core-part-6.md

 As an introduction to strings, I will not get into too many more details.
 However, there are many methods to manipulate strings, compare them, or optimize their usage.

-Next, we look into concatenation.
+Next, we look into the main subject: concatenation.

 ## Concatenation

-Concatenation is the action of pieces multiple strings together to make a new one; combine strings if you wish.
+Concatenation is the action of piecing multiple strings together to make a new one; combining strings if you wish.
-The concatenation operator is the `+` symbol.
+In C#, the concatenation operator is the `+` symbol.
 The `+` operator combines both string operands (the values on the left and right sides) into a new string.
 Let's look into an example to make learning easier: